5 Reasons To Promote Employee Training And Development

 According to a report by Training Magazine, companies in the U.S. spend an average of $4.5 billion on training and development programs for employees.
 The reason behind this is simple, organizations now have realized the importance of employee training and development.

-Employee training and development generally implies a program that helps employees acquire knowledge and skills to improve their job performance and also their further career growth.
+Employee training and development generally implies a program that helps employees acquire knowledge and skills to improve their job performance and career growth.
 This helps organizations to form a skilled workforce that is motivated, ready to face challenges and are updated with the newest technology to thrive in this rapidly evolving environment.

 Here are some statistics on employee training and development

 87% of millennials claim that professional growth and career development are significant to them.
 (Gallup)

 40% of employees leave their jobs within the first year due to inadequate training. (go2hr)

 74% of the employees feel that they are not reaching their full potential.
 (The learning Wave)

 68% of Workers Claim That Training and Development Is the Most Important Company Policy (Clear Company)

 Companies that invest in employee training enjoy 24% higher profits than the companies that don’t.
 (HuffPost)